TomKrauss/pks-edit/README.md

 - auto-indentation and some basic formatting
 - sorting files
 - code completion
-- support for zooming font sizes (using keyboard and scrollwheel)
+- support for zooming (using keyboard and scrollwheel)
 - record & play and a macro language allowing to edit the recorded macros
 - different selection styles (block, line, normal)
 - support for different file types and for user-defined grammars